Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 The TDS configuration file `${tds.content.root.path}/thredds/threddsConfig.xml` allows the TDS administrator to control the behavior of the TDS.

+{%include note.html content="
 As of 5.0, if this file is missing, then default settings will be used.
+" %}

-We strongly encourage you to fill in the Server Information fields, but all other fields are optional, and default settings are used whenever you don't override.
+We strongly encourage you to fill in the **Server Information** fields, but all other fields are optional, and default settings are used whenever you don't override.
-Generally its good practice to only include the elements you want to change from the defaults.
+Generally, its good practice to only include the elements you want to change from the defaults.

 When changing `threddsConfig.xml`, you must restart the thredds webapp (e.g., through the Tomcat manager application) for them to take effect.

+{%include note.html content="
-[Here](https://raw.githubusercontent.com/Unidata/thredds/master/tds/src/main/webapp/WEB-INF/altContent/startup/threddsConfig.xml){:target="_blank"} is an annotated example of `threddsConfig.xml`.
+View an [annotated example](https://raw.githubusercontent.com/Unidata/thredds/master/tds/src/main/webapp/WEB-INF/altContent/startup/threddsConfig.xml){:target='_blank'} of `threddsConfig.xml`.
+" %}

-## TDS global configuration options
+## TDS Global Configuration Options

 ### Server Information

-In the `serverInformation` element, you provide basic information about your server including contact information, and information about the group that hosts the server.
+In the `serverInformation` element, you provide basic information about your server including contact information, and information about the group hosting the server.

 ~~~xml
 <serverInformation>